mendix/widgets-resources/packages-native/intro-screens/README.md

-# Web view widget
+# Intro screens widget

-Display an external web page or load custom HTML.
+Displays swipeable contents with buttons to proceed or go back and pagination.